Tongass National Forest: Roadless controversy

-The most controversial logging in the Tongass has involved the roadless areas.
+The most contested logging in the Tongass has involved the roadless areas.
 Southeast Alaska is an extensive landscape, with communities scattered across the archipelago on different islands, isolated from each other and the mainland road system.
 The road system that exists in the region is in place because of the resource extraction history in the region, primarily established by the Forest Service to enable timber harvest.
 Once in place, these roads serve to connect local communities and visitors to recreation, hunting, fishing, and subsistence opportunities long into the future.
-However, installing roads in the vast wilderness areas of the Tongass is also a point of controversy for many in the American public, as reflected in the roadless area conservation movement, which has opposed further road construction on the grounds that it would promote habitat fragmentation, diminish wildlife populations and damage salmon spawning streams.
-Further, they argue that existing roads are sufficient.
+Installing roads in the vast wilderness areas of the Tongass has been opposed by the roadless area conservation movement, which claims that it would promote habitat fragmentation, diminish wildlife populations and damage salmon spawning streams.
+They argue that existing roads are sufficient.

-The Tongass National Forest was included in the Roadless Initiative passed on 5 January 2001, during the last days of the Bill Clinton Administration, and the initiative prevented the construction of new roads in currently roadless areas of United States national forests.
+The Tongass National Forest was included in the Roadless Initiative passed on 5 January 2001, during the last days of the Bill Clinton Administration, and the initiative prevented the construction of new roads in roadless areas of United States national forests.

 In September 2006, a landmark court decision overturned Bush's repeal of the Roadless Rule, reverting to the 2001 roadless area protections established under president Clinton.
-However, the Tongass remained exempt from that ruling.
+The Tongass remained exempt from that ruling.
 In June 2007, U.S. House members added an amendment to the appropriations bill to block federally funded road building in Tongass National Forest.
 Proponents of the amendment said that the federal timber program in Tongass is a dead loss for taxpayers, costing some $30 million annually, and noted that the Forest Service faces an estimated $900 million road maintenance backlog in the forest.
 Supporters of the bipartisan amendment included the Republicans for Environmental Protection.
 Representative Steve Chabot, an Ohio Republican who sponsored the amendment, said, "I am not opposed to logging when it's done on the timber company's dime… But in this case, they are using the American taxpayer to subsidize these 200 jobs at the tune of $200,000 per job.
 That just makes no sense."